victor-chukwuemeke/ViseAcademy/readme.txt

 LICENSE:

-This free resource is provided by styleshout.com and is free to use in both personal and commercial projects.
+This resource is provided by styleshout.com and is free to use in both personal and commercial projects.